 Free and Opens Source ETL Tools

 Benetl is a lightweight ETL tool that can use a MySQL database for storage.
 It has strong data analysis functionality, but Benetl has file type limitations – its ETLtool builds tables only from data extracted from csv, xls, and txt formats.
 Earlier versions than 1.8 don’t support xls, and 1.8 and later convert xls to txt.

 You can use Benetl’s ETLtool to define and retrieve fields from your source files.
-The special operator “part” creates complex data retrieval functions that you can test in the Bentel GUI “part formula viewer.”
-Benetl is a good ETL choice if you’re comfortable with an old-school DOS-like command window and the extra steps MySQL users need to take to get it running.
+The special operator “part” creates complex data retrieval functions that you can test in the Benetel GUI “part formula viewer.”
+Benetl is a good ETL choice if you’re comfortable with command-line interfaces and the extra steps MySQL users need to take to get it running.

 Go past basic data analysis and storage with Talend Open Studio for Data Integration, a cloud-friendly ETL that connects to MySQL.
 Open Studio’s robust toolbox lets you work with code, manage files, and transform and integrate big data.
 It gives you graphical design and development tools and hundreds of data processing components and connectors.
 With Talend’s Open Studio, you can import external code, create and expand your own, and view and test it in a runtime environment.
 Check your final products with Open Studio’s Data Quality & Profiling and Data Preparation features.
 You can get the open source download on the Talend website.